axel883/windows-ai-docs/docs/convert-model-winmltools.md

 from winmltools import convert_coreml
 # Convert it!
 # The automatic code generator (mlgen) uses the name parameter to generate class names.
 model_onnx = convert_coreml(model_coreml, 7, name='ExampleModel')
 ~~~

-> [!NOTE]
->The second parameter in the call to convert_coreml() is the target_opset, and it refers to the version number of the operators in default namespace ai.onnx.
+> **Note** The second parameter in the call to `convert_coreml()` is the `target_opset`, and it refers to the version number of the operators in the default namespace `ai.onnx`.
 See more details on these operators [here](https://github.com/onnx/onnx/blob/master/docs/Operators.md).
 This parameter is only available on the latest version of WinMLTools, enabling developers to target different ONNX versions (currently 1.2.2 and 1.3 versions are supported).
 To convert models to run with the Windows 10 October 2018 update, use target_opset 7 (ONNX v1.2.2).
 For Windows 10 Insider Preview builds greater than 17763, WinML accepts models with target_opset 7 and 8 (ONNX v.1.3).
 The [Release Notes](release-notes.md) section also contains the min and max ONNX versions supported by WindowsML in different builds.

 The `model_onnx` is an ONNX [ModelProto](https://github.com/onnx/onnxmltools/blob/0f453c3f375c1ae928b83a4c7909c82c013a5bff/onnxmltools/proto/onnx-ml.proto#L176) object.
 We can save it in two different formats.